-• An application is submitted for a multimedia work that contains artwork, photographs, and a map.
-The copyright claimant owns the copyright in the artwork, but does not own copyright in the other material that appears in the work.
-In the Author Created field the applicant should check the box for "2-D artwork," but should not check the boxes for "photograph(s)" or "map."
+An application is submitted for a multimedia work that contains artworktext, photographs, and a map.
+The copyright claimant owns the copyright in the artworktext, but does not own copyright in the other material that appears in the work.
+In the Author Created field the applicant should check the box for "2-D artworktext," but should not check the boxes for

+"photograph(s)" or "map."
 Instead, the applicant should exclude that material from the claim using the procedure described in Section 621.8.

 The applicant should check the boxes that identify the specific type of authorship that the applicant intends to register.
 For example, if the applicant intends to register a screenplay or a computer program, the applicant should check the boxes marked "script/screenplay" or "computer program," rather than the boxes marked "editing" or "text."
-Likewise, if the applicant intends to register an atlas or a necklace, the applicant should check the boxes marked "sculpture" or "2-D artwork."
+Likewise, if the applicant intends to register an atlas or a necklace, the applicant should check the boxes marked "map" or "jewelry design," rather than the boxes marked "sculpture" or "2-D artwork."